DominicKavalary/PingMaker4/README.md

 -   Memory
 -   CPU

+# 135.5 mongo 136.6
+# 30.9 PingMaker
-Generally, 10 targets being pinged every 5 seconds for a day will take up
+### Generally, a targets being pinged every second for a day will take up
 - UNKNOWN AMOUNT OF CPU at any time
-- UNKNOWN GB MEMORY at any time
+- Memory: 180 +
 - UNKNOWN GB STORAGE at the end of the day

 Use these semi accurate kinda metrics to calculate your needs.
 If you ping every second multiply by roughly 5 i think